Referrals & Rebates - Medicare, Private Health & NDIS

 • the referrer is no longer involved in your child’s medical care because they have retired or you do not wish them to continue in this role.

 • An indefinite referral may apply to particular concerns and not others.
-For example, the referral may be for assessment and management of ASD and will not apply for a sleep apnoea or other medical concerns.
+For example, the referral may be for assessment and management of ASD and will not apply for other separate developmental, mental health or medical concerns.

 Which healthcare professionals can write a Medicare Referral?

 Medicare only recognises referrals from Registered Medical Practitioners.
 Letters from your Clinical Psychologist, Occupational Therapist or other Allied Health providers often have significant clinical value but can not be used as a Medicare referral.
 Some Nurse Practitioners are able to make Medicare referrals, but most nurses, including CAFHs nurses, cannot..
-Trainee doctors in public hospitals (interns, residents and some registrars) generally do not have provider numbers that allow them to refer patients, and their supervising Consultant must make the referral of the patient.
+Trainee doctors in public hospitals (interns, residents, and some registrars) generally do not have provider numbers that allow them to refer patients, and their supervising Consultant must write and sign the patient referral.

 Separate referral for parents?
 With the prior agreement of your child’s paediatrician, a parent may use their own GP referral to see the paediatrician without the child attending to ensure access to the normal rebates.